matmutant/Bunsenlabs-UserConfig/README.md

 - [x] OS: Bunsenlabs Hydrogen

 ## /etc/fstab
-As an external SDcard is used as main Data storage, the PC needs to automount it, though it should fail if the card is not there (using the 'nofail' arg):
+As an external SDcard is used as main Data storage, the PC needs to automount it, though it should not fail if the card is not there (using the 'nofail' arg):
 ```
 UUID=[UUID_number]	/media/DataMutant ext4	auto,nofail,noatime,rw,user    0   0
 ```